joseTamezPena/Finite-Particles/README.md

 $$ \mathbf{o_c} \cdot \mathbf{c} = -c.$$

+The emission of the corpuscles is isotropic, and at the speed of light $c$.

-Particles also **absorb** corpuscles from the surrounding medium.
+Particles **absorb** the corpuscles from the surrounding medium.
 The absorption process generates an **action** that alters the particle's velocity based on the corpuscles' density, velocity, and orientation:

 -   For $\mathbf{p^+}$ , the action aligns with the absorbed corpuscle’s orientation.